turbomarc/raft_pm_exercise/README.md

 2. Role definitions
 - Who is responsible for what?
-- OUTPUT: List of each team member with roles and responsibilites
+- OUTPUT: List of each team member with roles and responsibilities

 3. Objective
 - What is the objective of this project?